LLM Reference

 Pricing coverage is uneven: Granite Vision 4.1 4B has no token price sourced yet and Phi-4 Reasoning Vision 15B has no token price sourced yet.
 Provider availability is 0 tracked routes versus 0.
 Treat unknown pricing as an integration gap, then verify the route you will actually call before estimating production spend.

-Choose Granite Vision 4.1 4B when provider fit are central to the workload.
-Choose Phi-4 Reasoning Vision 15B when provider fit are more important.
+Choose Granite Vision 4.1 4B when vision-heavy evaluation are central to the workload.
+Choose Phi-4 Reasoning Vision 15B when vision-heavy evaluation are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
 This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
 It also helps separate model capability from provider packaging, which can change cost and latency.
 For teams standardizing a stack, that distinction is often the difference between a benchmark win and a reliable deployment.

 FAQ